eric2013264/Spreadsheet_App/README.md

 # Spreadsheet_App
-Spreadsheet application I wrote in C# over the majority of a semester in CptS 322.
+CptS 322 (Software Engineering I) Course Project: Spreadsheet Application.

+A Windows Form Application written in C#, developed in Visual Studio Ultimate 2015 over the semester.

-Basically Excel with basic functionality such as saving to a file, loading from a file, undo and redo, and expression evaluation.
+Essentially Excel but only with basic functionality such as saving to and reading from save files, undo and redo, and expression evaluation.

+Functionality:
+- Formula/Expression evaluation using expression trees that can handle user-defined variables.
+(HW 7)
+- Undo and redo actions using stack.
+(HW 8)
+- XML save format for saves and loads.
+(HW 9)
+- Cell formatting: Color
+- Ability to handle circular references.
+(HW 10)